 Extending IEnumerable<T>

-CS/EIN10 Do implement IEnumerable<T> to enable basic LINQ support.

 CS/EIN20 You should redefine the methods in the LINQ pattern on new types implementing IEnumerable<T>, if it is desirable to override the default implementation – e.g. for optimization.
 It is preferred that one redefines them as type members, rather than extension methods.

 CS/EIN30 You should implement ICollection<T> to improve performance of query operators.